 Multiples of Ten

 At this point, students are typically ready for more challenging multiplication concepts, so I then begin to teach students to multiply by tens and eventually multiples of ten.
 One way to teach this is through money, so I like having students multiply using pretend $10 bills.
 I also teach students to solve multiplication problems that have three factors.
 We model how to pair two factors and find their product and then multiply again to find the product.
 I like to model how to multiply using all three possibilities, which allows great multiplication conversations.
 This is another activity that’s easily turned into a game for students.

-In another lesson, students reverse what they learned and turn 2-factor problems into 3-factor problems.
+In another multiplication intervention lesson, students reverse what they learned and turn 2-factor problems into 3-factor problems.
 To teach this, show students the problem 4×30 and model how to solve as 4x3x10.
 Ask students to explain why they think you chose to save 10 for last.
 Repeat with 4×300.
 Ask students why factor they could save for last.
 This skill will be a tremendous help for students when they begin to solve more challenging math problems.